 Skeleton Girl is the story of Millicent, a small orphan girl who lives in a land of make-believe and her overactive imagination.
 One day as she goes for a walk in the woods, Millicent comes upon an abandoned cemetery where she takes a valuable gem from one of the gravestones.
 That night, during a spectacular thunderstorm, she begins to hear the tapping of bony fingers, and soon a cacophony of noises and images play out on the walls of her room.
 As a skeleton pays a visit to retrieve what is rightfully hers, Millicent soon discovers why it isn’t a good idea to steal from the dead.

-We are deeply appreciative of the support we received from our funders including the Government of Alberta - Alberta Multimedia Development Fund, CTV's Bravo!FACT (Foundation to Assist Canadian Talent), and The National Film Board of Canada - Filmmaker Assistance Program.
+Thank you to our supporters and our funders including the Government of Alberta - Alberta Multimedia Development Fund, CTV's Bravo!FACT (Foundation to Assist Canadian Talent), and The National Film Board of Canada - Filmmaker Assistance Program.

 Join our mailing list or follow us on Facebook and Twitter for news and updates.